Where does private real estate debt sit on the risk spectrum?

 The upside to the downside

-The downside to any investment is the risk of it not achieving its objective or making a loss.
-Having said that, private real estate debt has some key features that make it attractive relative to other asset classes.
-Firstly, private real estate debt is secured against property, which is like an insurance policy for the debt.
-This makes them more secure than other types of investments.
+Private real estate debt has some key features that make it attractive relative to other asset classes.
+Firstly, private real estate debt is secured against property, which provides tangible asset backing for the investor.

-Secondly, if the loan defaults and the security property needs to be sold, the investor holding the 1st mortgage security gets paid first.
-Being first in line means you have a lower risk of making a capital loss.
+Secondly, if a loan defaults and the security property needs to be sold, the investor holding the 1st mortgage security ranks in priority to other creditors.

-Finally, the income you receive from real estate debt is set at a fixed level, because it flows from the monthly interest borrowers pay on the loan.
-This provides predictability as to what you can expect to receive on a monthly basis.
+Finally, the income payable is set at a fixed level, because it is linked to the monthly interest borrowers pay on the loan.
+This should provide predictability as to what you can expect to receive on a monthly basis.

 Is private real estate debt right for you?